 At this point the remaining bottleneck is memory fragmentation.
 Naive KV cache allocation pre-reserves contiguous GPU memory per request — a 2K context gets the same allocation as a 4K context, wasting half the memory.
 PagedAttention treats the KV cache like OS virtual memory, allocating physical “pages” on demand. vLLM implements this and achieves 2–4x throughput improvement over naive serving, primarily by fitting more requests into the same GPU memory.

-The final axis: reduce the numerical precision of weights (and optionally activations and the KV cache).
+Reduce the numerical precision of weights and optionally activations and the KV cache.
 FP16 → INT8 → INT4 reduces memory footprint 2–4x with varying quality degradation, enabling larger batch sizes and lower latency.
-No wiki page yet — see the GPTQ and AWQ papers directly:
+Quantization is orthogonal to the previous optimizations — it addresses model size rather than attention compute or memory fragmentation.